 Non-financial assets, such as property and equipment, investment properties and foreclosed properties, are reviewed for impairment annually, or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Where such indications exist, the carrying amount of the asset is written down to its recoverable amount, which is the higher of the fair vale less costs to sell and the value-in-use.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 These assets that suffered impairment are reviewed for possible reversal of the impairment at each reporting date.
-No non-financial assets were impaired in the six months period ended 30 September 2023 and 31 March 2023.
+No non-financial assets were impaired in the year ended 31 March 2024 and 31 March 2023.